thealonlevi/feed-code-scanner/README.md

 ### 1. Create an Inbound Rule for Port 8080 (TCP)

 - Update your server’s security/firewall settings to **allow inbound traffic** on port **8080** (TCP).
-- If you’re on AWS, this means updating your **Security Group** to include a rule for inbound traffic on port **8080**.
+- If you’re on AWS, this means updating your **Security Group** to include a rule for inbound traffic on port **8080** (TCP).

 ### 2. Create or Obtain SSL Certificates

-- If you plan to serve your application over HTTPS, you’ll need valid SSL certificates.
+- This application has to run over HTTPS, thus, you’ll need valid SSL certificates.
 - Store the certificate (`.crt`) and key (`.key`) paths in the `config/config.json` file under something like:

 ```json